The Rise of the Gnostic Liberal State After Christianity

 Thus, our current condition is neither the result of a betrayal of liberalism's political origins nor the ultimate fulfillment of its logic.
 Rather, it is a historically specific configuration of liberalism that is the result of the deletion of the Christian DNA from the genome of liberalism and the insertion of some gnostic DNA in its place.
 This being the case, the task before us now is not so much to critique liberalism itself as to challenge the now-regnant gnosticism within which contemporary liberalism is embedded.

 Andrew Latham is a Professor of Political Science at Macalester College in Saint Paul, Minnesota.
-He has published articles in Touchstone, First Things, Commonweal, and Crisis, plus many academic articles, a couple of scholarly books, and a novel, The Holy Lance (2015), dealing with the Third Crusade.
+He is the author of Theorizing Medieval Geopolitics: War and World Order in the Age of the Crusades (2011), Sovereignty: The Birth of an Idea, Vol. II, 1298-1307 (2018), and The Holy Lance (2015), a novel dealing with the Third Crusade.